delusionary/histoptimizer/docs/index.rst

    :caption: Contents:

-Histoptimizer is a Python library that solves a very specific problem: Given an ordered list of sized items, and a number of partitions _n_, it returns a list of divider locations that partition the given list into _n_ partitions with the lowest possible variance across the sums of the items in each partition.
+Histoptimizer is a Python library that solves a very specific problem: Given an ordered list of item sizes, and a number of partitions **n**, it returns a list of divider locations that partition the given list into **n** partitions with the lowest possible variance across the sums of the items in each partition.

 Histoptimizer provides JIT- and SIMD-accelerated implementations on Intel and